DanyilT/Unity-babysitter/Create with Code/README.md

     - Colliders and Triggers

 - **Features**:
-    - Player-controlled car by arrow keys or WASD.
+    - [WASD] keys consrolls.
-    - Camera that follows the player.
+    - first and second-person camera (switch by [F] key).
-    - Obstacle avoidance
+    - Some stupid bots.
-    - Simple driving simulation
+    - Multiplayer mode (you can play with your friend on the same keyboard)
     - I put an ester egg in the game. 😈

 - **Unity Learn**: